 Sadly when she died, Winehouse became a member of The 27 Club, which also included the deaths of other prominent musicians who all died age 27, such as Robert Johnson, Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, and Kurt Cobain.

 On 14 September 2014 (which would have been Winehouse’s 31st birthday), a statue was unveiled of her, which was created by sculptor Scott Eaton, at Stables Market in Camden Town, north London.
-Fans and relatives gathered for the unveiling in Camden’s Stable Market, where it will be a permanent memorial to her.
+Fans and relatives gathered for the unveiling in Camden’s Stable Market.

 In 2015 the British documentary film Amy directed by Asif Kapadia was released.
 The film depicts Winehouse’s life largely from the standpoint of her struggle with substance abuse problems both before and after her career began to blossom, and which eventually caused her premature death.